Sourcemap Explorer

 Why this matters

 CMS identification is the foundation of most frontend audits of content-heavy sites.
-Knowing it's Shopify tells you the checkout architecture, the theming system, the plugin model, the payment stack.
-Knowing it's WordPress tells you to look for plugins.
-Knowing it's Webflow tells you there's no PHP/server-side component to audit at all.
+Knowing it's Shopify tells you the checkout architecture, the theming system (Liquid + Online Store 2.0), the app/plugin model, the payment stack (Shopify Payments + Stripe under the hood, or a third-party gateway).
+Knowing it's WordPress tells you to look for plugins and a theme — and that the entire `wp-admin` surface is in play if you have credentials.
+Knowing it's Webflow tells you there's no PHP or server-side component to audit at all because Webflow renders to static HTML, which simplifies some questions and makes others (custom code injection, reverse-engineering the page builder's logic) harder.

 Prerequisites